A LOT of work goes into carefully crafting a sound. Everything from mixing the instrument tracks to EQing vocals.

 When this happens, you will notice a decreased power in high notes.
 In fact, this tension in the nasal cavity will have the same results as tension in the neck.

 With the nasal passage tensed the power will be driven into the mid-range tones.
 The actual location depends on the vocalist’s mouth and nose shapes, but the issue will be present, nonetheless.

 The best way to deal with this is to make a significant cut in the offending frequency.
 This should relieve the “honk” of the nasal tension.

 Standing too close to the mic or bobbing and weaving into it can cause serious attenuation.
 This can be a problem and needs to be addressed.

-If you don’t catch while recording, using an EQ filter and compressor to remove the unevenness of the vocals could be the way to go.
+If you don’t catch while recording, using a vocal EQ filter and compressor to remove the unevenness of the vocals could be the way to go.